 - Barbell Curl.
 Because you are standing using a barbell, heavier weight usually can be lifted.
 Caution is needed not to use your body to swing the weight up when lifting.
-On occasion if you want to complete a set with using a force rep for the last one or two reps and don't have a spotter to help, a little body movement is acceptable.
+On occasion, if you want to complete a set with using a forced rep for the last one or two reps and don’t have a spotter to help, a little body movement is acceptable.

 - Cable Curl.
-Like with most cable exercises you have a great opportunity to focus heavily on the negative part of the movement, thus creating a great burn and incorporating additional muscle fibers.
+Like with most cable exercises you have an excellent opportunity to focus heavily on the negative part of the movement, thus creating a high burn and incorporating additional muscle fibers.

 - Dumbbell Incline Curl.
-By sitting on an incline bench you are able to hit your bicep at a slightly different angle, also taking your body out of the movement.
-On the incline you are not able to lift as much weight as sitting straight up, but just as affective.
+By sitting on an incline bench, you can hit your bicep at a slightly different angle, also taking your body out of the movement.
+On the incline, you are not able to lift as much weight as sitting straight up, but just as effective.
 The dumbbell incline curl can be completed by raising both arms simultaneously or alternating.
 Be careful not to use momentum by swinging your arms.

-- Cable Supine Curl.
-This is an exercise you don't see use a lot, but by laying flat on the floor you all but eliminate the possibility of cheating.
+- Cable Supine Curl – is an exercise you don’t see use a lot, but by laying flat on the floor, you all but eliminate the possibility of cheating.
 With cable supine curl you have great control of the weight both on the curl itself plus on the return.

 - Lever Curl.
-With sitting and your back firmly against the backrest you totally isolate your biceps by not being able to use your body or swing your arms to gain momentum for the lift.
+With sitting and your back firmly against the backrest, you completely isolate your biceps by not being able to use your body or swing your arms to gain momentum for the lift.

-Dumbbell Concentration Curl involves a very strict movement so you should only use as much weight as you can handle with proper form.
-This is why the name 'Concentration Curl' is important because you really need to concentrate on the biceps contraction and on being strict to make this exercise effective.
-The Dumbbell Concentration Curl is a great finishing exercise because of its being one of the best exercises to tone arms and peaking the muscle.
+Dumbbell Concentration Curl involves a rigorous movement so you should only use as much weight as you can handle with proper form.
+This is why the name ‘Concentration Curl’ is crucial because you need to concentrate on the biceps contraction and on being strict about making this exercise very useful.
+The Dumbbell Concentration Curl is a great finishing exercise because of its being one of the best weight lifts to tone arms and peaking the muscle.